neocortical/noborders/README.md

 ### After:
 <img width="182" src="doc/gopher_after.png" />

-It works by inspecting the entropy and variance of the 1-pixel rows and columns of an image and those that do not appear to be a part of the target image.
+It works by inspecting the entropy and variance of the 1-pixel rows and columns of an image and removing those that do not appear to be a part of the target image.

 ## Installation
 ```